How to Maintain Building Access Safety Without Compromising Building Aesthetics

 Ladder Brackets

-They are typically used in areas with infrequent access, where permanent access systems would introduce unnecessary visual clutter.
+They are typically used in areas with infrequent access, where permanent access systems would introduce unnecessary visual clutter and would be physically impractical in high-traffic areas.

 When Should Height Safety Be Considered?